On parametric resonance in the laser action: Abstract

 We consider the selfconsistent semiclassical Maxwell--Schr\"odinger system for the solid state laser.
 The system consists of the Maxwell equations coupled to $N\sim 10^{20}$ Schr\"odinger equations for active molecules.
 The system includes time-periodic pumping and a weak dissipation.
 We introduce the corresponding Poincar\'e map $\cP$ and consider the differential $D\cP(Y^0)$ at suitable ground state $Y^0$.

 We conjecture that the {\it stable laser action} is due to the {\it parametric resonance} (PR) which means that the maximal absolute value of the corresponding multipliers is sufficiently large.
 The multipliers are defined as eigenvalues of $D\cP(Y^0)$.
 The PR makes the stationary state $Y^0$ highly unstable, and we suppose that this instability maintains the {\it coherent laser radiation}.
+We prove that the spectrum $\Spec D\cP(Y^0)$ is approximately symmetric with respect to the unit circle $|\mu|=1$ if the dissipation is sufficiently small.

 More detailed results are obtained for the Maxwell--Bloch system which is a finite-dimensional approximation of the Maxwell--Schr\"odinger system.
 The approximation consists of one-mode Maxwell field coupled to $N$ two-level molecules.
 We calculate the corresponding Poincar\'e map $P$ by successive approximations.
 The key role in calculation of the multipliers is played by the sum of $N$ positive terms arising in the second-order approximation for the total current.
 This fact can be interpreted as the {\it synchronization} of the main parts of molecular currents in all active molecules, which is provisionally in line with the {\it superradiance} and with the role of {\it stimulated emission} in the laser action.
 The calculation of the sum relies on probabilistic arguments which is one of main novelties of our approach.
-Other main novelties are i) the calculation of the differential $DP$ in the ``Hopf representation'' which corresponds to the factorization of the dynamics by the action of the symmetry gauge group, ii) the block structure of the differential, and iii) the justification of the ``rotating wave approximation'' by a new estimate for the averaging of slow rotations.
+Other main novelties are i) the calculation of the differential $DP$ in the ``Hopf representation'' which corresponds to the factorization of the dynamics by the action of the symmetry gauge group, ii) the justification of this representation, iii) the block structure of the differential, and iv) the justification of the ``rotating wave approximation'' by a new estimate for the averaging of slow rotations.

 The main peculiarity of the eigenvalue problem is that $DP$ is a matrix of size $\sim N\times N$ which depends on random distribution of active molecules in the resonance cavity.
 The block structure of $DP$ allows us to reduce the eigenvalue problem to polynomial equation of degree four.
 This reduction relies on a novel probabilistic arguments.